Backroads4Me/ha-addons/bluetooth-wifi-setup/DOCS.md

 #### `keep_alive`

 - **Default**: `false`
-- **Description**: If `true`, the addon will NOT auto-shutdown after the timeout. **WARNING**: This poses a security risk as the BLE server remains accessible indefinitely.
+- **Description**: If `true`, the addon will NOT auto-shutdown after the timeout. **WARNING**: This poses a security risk as the Bluetooth server remains accessible indefinitely.
 Only enable temporarily when needed.

 #### `encryption_enabled`